sfc-gh-aross/pharmacy2u-snowflake-demo/docs/VIGNETTE_3_DEMO_SCRIPT.md

 **Point to the dashboard loading:**

-> "This is a Python application running inside Snowflake, querying Patient 360 data in real-time.
-Watch how it loads..."
+> "This is a Python application running inside Snowflake, querying the PATIENT_360 dynamic table—**100 million patient records, materialized for instant performance**.
+Watch how fast it loads..."

+**After dashboard loads (emphasize performance):**

+> "Sub-second load time on 100 million patients.
+This is the power of Dynamic Tables—data pre-aggregated, auto-refreshing every 5 minutes, zero manual optimization required.
+>
+> **Compare to Fabric**: You'd need to manually build aggregations in multiple places, manage refresh schedules separately, and optimize each query individually.
+Here, it's automatic."

 **Walk through the dashboard sections:**